There is More Than One Right Way to Manage Conflict

 The best place to start is by clarifying your own values about how to manage conflict.
 We know from the research of Dr. John Gottman and his team that there are three conflict management styles that can lead to relationship happiness.
 Take this quiz to find out what you preferred conflict style is. (note: this quiz does not take the place of an assessment by a licensed professional.
 It is for educational purposes only)

-Find Out Your Conflict Resolution Style Now
+Find Out Your Conflict Resolution With This Personality Test

 What is Your Preferred Conflict Style?
 Take this quiz to find out.